BigRedCoding/se_project_ToDo/README.md

 ### The date can either be typed via the standard MM/DD/YYYY format or clicking an icon that brings a calendar visible.
 The calendar is formatted in a way that the user can click the specific day in the specific year, and there's a few ways this can be done including clicking a button labeled "today".

 ### The logo also adjusts it's position based on the user's display.
 The "+Add Todo" button adjusts it's position as well accordingly.
 Also, the "delete" display changes from text to an icon.
+The list now shows the total number of "todo" items as well as the number of items checked off as "completed."
+This adjusts based on adding or deleting "todo" items and if those items were checked off or not.

 ## Technology